fomightez/galacticEdTools-binder/README.md

 This repository is set up to make use of the binder service offered by [MyBinder.org](https://mybinder.org/).
 See their site for more information about Binder.

 Packages that had to be added are summarized [here](https://galacticpolymath.github.io/galacticEdTools/)) and listed in full [here](https://github.com/galacticpolymath/galacticEdTools/blob/main/DESCRIPTION), with the exception of `phylopic` not being in the full list(?).

+Using r-base 4.1 by placing `- r-base=4.1` in the `environment.yml`, I got complaints about irkernel not matching and that it needs something between R 3.5 and 3.6.
+I found [this suggest](https://github.com/jupyterhub/repo2docker/issues/887#issuecomment-634818488) and that seemed to presumably install at least R version 4 something and not complain.
+I'm trying to see if I really need 4.1 before worrying further what version of 4 it is.
+When using RStudio, but not the R kernel in Jupyter, I saw an error that seemed identical to one reported [here](https://discourse.jupyter.org/t/glibcxx-3-4-26-not-found-from-rstudio/7778/8?u=fomightez) in relation to trying to bring in the `datelife` package.
+I added the `start` file with those suggested contents nd that fixed it for me, too.